 It’s All In The Baseline

 When a singer is approaching a track, he or she is going to be listening to find out what key the song is in.
 When a rapper is listening to a track, he or she is listening to find out what tempo the song is in.
-However if you are able to find the baseline in the song it will most likely give you all the information that singers, rappers or producers would need.
+However, if you are able to find the baseline in the song it will most likely give you all the information that singers, rappers or producers would need.
 Because bass lines are quite often rhythm based while also holding the tonic notes for which the song is built off of.

 Removing The Training Wheels

 So if you study the baseline carefully you should be able to identify the ending and beginning of the bar.
 Then you can figure out the 4 count, then double it into an 8 count and then triple it into a 16 count.
 This is giving you an idea of what kind of cadences you can come up with.
-Now I know that not all songs have bass lines and of course most beats have drums but this technique can be applied to any instrument within any beat.
+Now I know that not all songs have bass lines and of course, most beats have drums but this technique can be applied to any instrument within any beat.
 Knowing how to keep your rhythm regardless if drums are playing is crucial.
-Think of drums as training wheels but you have truly learned to ride the beat once you remove the drums and it doesn’t effect your rhythm.
+Think of drums as training wheels but you have truly learned to ride the beat once you remove the drums and it doesn’t affect your rhythm.

 How Did I Do?